-The dated reactive approach that organizations unfortunately continue to adhere to is proving to be impotent against these new threats.
+The dated reactive approach that organizations, unfortunately, continue to adhere to is proving to be impotent against these new threats.
 A newer, more proactive approach is needed, that’s where the need for a Cyber Threat Hunter arises.
-This article is intended for the technical individuals looking to kick-start their careers in Cyber Threat Hunting.
+This article is intended for technical individuals looking to kick-start their careers in Cyber Threat Hunting.

-A threat hunter must also posses research skills in order to update their arsenal against the newest threats and advanced persistent threat groups and conduct frequent threat intelligence activities.
+A threat hunter must also possess research skills in order to update their arsenal against the newest threats and advanced persistent threat groups and conduct frequent threat intelligence activities.